Gustav Havemann: Life

 After the Nazi seizure of power he wrote to the Deutscher Konzertgeberbund on 2 April 1933: "The Kampfbund für deutsche Kultur will know how to prevent Jewish influence from remaining in Germany's musical life".
 In addition, he worked intensively on the Gleichschaltung of German musical life, especially since he had become a member of the Presidential Council of the Reichsmusikkammer in November 1933.

 After the death of the Reich President Paul von Hindenburg, he was one of the signatories of the Call of the Cultural Creators in August 1934 to the 1934 German referendum on the merger of the offices of the Reich President and the Reich Chancellor.
 He was also listed in Das Deutsche Führerlexikon, an official handbook of NS celebrities from 1934.
 According to an entry in Joseph Goebbels' diary of 5 July 1935, however, on the day he dismissed Havemann: Havemann dismissed for making a statement for Hindemith. and then entered in the List of Music Bolshevists of the Nazi Cultural Community.

 Another account of the incidents states that Havemann was by no means deposed by Goebbels.
 After Havemann had stood up not only for Hindemith, but also for musicians of Jewish origin, who, much to his annoyance, had been removed from his orchestra and replaced by party-conform, second-rate musicians, he is said to have thrown his office at Goebbels' feet in 1935 in a rage.
 Since this was not allowed to become public, the Minister of Propaganda had a version published in the newspapers the following day, stating that Havemann had been dismissed from his office on the grounds of incompetence.

 According to yet another version, Gustav Havemann left the Reichsmusikkammer in February 1936 with the official explanation that this was "in no way defamatory, but purely factual".
 The comment had become necessary because Havemann had been accused of alcoholism.
 His commitment to Hindemith had previously also been the downfall of Wilhelm Furtwängler.

 From 1942, Havemann wrote various articles for the NS journal Das Reich controlled by Goebbels.

+The Universität der Künste Berlin, the successor entity to the Hochschule für Musik, reported the wartime loss of a 1719 Stradivarius violin, which is said to have been bequeathed to the school on 27 March 1943 by Dr Maria Alois Lautenschlager.
+During World War II, Gustav Havemann, then living near Berlin, took custody of the violin for safekeeping.
+But he found himself in the Russian zone at the end of the war, and turned the Stradivari over to two Russian officers.

 From 1950, he taught at the Musikfachschule Cottbus, since 1951 at the Musikhochschule Hanns Eisler in East Berlin.
 He died in January 1960 in Schöneiche, near Berlin, aged 77.